hashicorp/vault/ui/lib/pki/README.md

 - ### [pki/action](../../app/models/pki/action.js)

   This model is used to perform different `POST` requests that receive similar parameters but don't create a single item (which would be a record in Ember data).
-These various actions may create multiple items, each with different parameters than those submitted in the `POST` request.
+These various actions may create multiple items that contain different attributes than those submitted in the `POST` request.
 For example:

   > - `POST pki/generate/root/:type` creates a new self-signed CA certificate (an issuer) and private key, which is only returned if `type = exported`
   > - `POST pki/issuer/:issuer_ref/sign-intermediate` creates a certificate, and returns issuing CA and CA chain data that is only available once